lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 single out any work in particular (many other papers do the same thing),
 \cite{s2020} uses only the Polsby-Popper measure to analyse only two states.
-My data suggest that this analysis is insufficient---severely curtailing the generalisability of the work.
+My data suggest that this analysis is insufficient---severely curtailing the generalisability of such works.

 ## Human compactness seems to best encompass communities of interest

-[TODO -- reword to talk about communities of interest/homogeneity]

-Does spatial diversity give us a good reason to choose one compactness metric over another?
-Yes.
-The data show that human compactness better tracks spatial diversity, which in turn correlates with democratic outcomes like participation, responsiveness and competitiveness.
+The data show that human compactness best tracks spatial diversity, which in turn correlates with democratic outcomes like participation, responsiveness and competitiveness.
 This finding consistently repeats itself throughout different analyses, different thresholds, and different aggregation functions.
 The implication is clear: if we believe Stephanopoulos's work on the benefits of lower spatial diversity, then adopting human compactness will give us better plans.

+Human compactness (and other point-wise metrics like it) put people who live close together in the same district, which also tends to mean that communities of interest are not split.
+This has been a powerful theoretical argument for using point-wise distance metrics over dispersion-based ones, and in this thesis I have lent empirical support to that argument.

 To be fair, there are many other considerations that go into choosing a compactness metric, and I have alluded to several in the previous sections.